Skip to content

 Level Full name Typical population What planners use it for

 SA1 Statistical Area Level 1 200 to 800 people Fine-grained local analysis.
-SA1 is the building block for catchments in Placemaker.
-The smaller the unit, the more precisely you can define a service area.
+Building block for catchments.

 SA2 Statistical Area Level 2 3,000 to 25,000 people Community-level planning.
-SA2 areas broadly correspond to suburbs and are the most common unit for understanding how a local community is growing or changing.
+Broadly corresponds to suburbs.

 STE State and Territory Varies State-level context and benchmarking.